rust-embedded/discovery/src/05-led-roulette/build-it.md

 - `thumbv8m.main-none-eabihf`, for the Cortex-M33**F** and Cortex-M35P**F** processors

 For the micro:bit v2, we'll use the `thumbv7em-none-eabihf` target, for v1 the `thumbv6m-none-eabi` one.
-Before cross compiling you have to download pre-compiled version of the standard library (a reduced version of it actually) for your target.
+Before cross-compiling you have to download a pre-compiled version of the standard library (a reduced version of it, actually) for your target.
 That's done using `rustup`:

 ``` console
 # For micro:bit v2